-My name is Richard Lowe, and this little website contains odds and ends about me and the world as I see it.
-You can find out more about my employment history at my LinkedIn page, my photography work at my Model Mayheim pages and you can visit my online photo albums.
+My name is Richard Lowe Jr, and this little website contains odds and ends about me and the world as I see it.
+You can find out more about my employment history at my LinkedIn page and you can visit my online photo albums.

 I have many talents and I like to pursue life with verve and gusto, yet of course with full knowledge of my responsibility to help others and to be ethical at all times.
-I am a professional writer, currently working as a Ghost Writer at The Ghost Publishing in the Tampa area in Florida.
-Writing is my primary passion in life, and if you look through this web site you will see that very clearly.
+I am a professional writer and ghostwriter.
+Writing is my primary passion in life, and if you look through this website you will see that very clearly.
 I am also professional photographer as well as a web designer and architect.
-I love history and geography, and enjoy learning about other people's lives, cultures, religions and beliefs.
+I love history and geography, and enjoy learning about other people’s lives, cultures, religions and beliefs.
 One of the great things about being a ghost writer is I get to meet many different people and see the world through their eyes.

 Life is what you make it.
 That’s one of the truest statements that I’ve ever heard in, well, all in my life.
 I’ve gone through times that were so bad that I thought the weight of the entire world rested on my shoulders; on the other hand, I have learned the value of a good friend, a great meal, and all kinds of performances.